Effsugna/TestBrainStorage/notes/ipad/first.md

-✅ File pushed from iPad using iSH Alpine.\nAll systems verified.
+✅ File pushed from iPad using iSH Alpine.

+📁 All systems verified.
+🧠 logpush, gitpush, timezone, nano all working.